nx-boat-tools/nx-boat-tools/packages/dotnet/README.md

 #### Generated files:

-The generated files should mostly reflect the same files you'd get from running `dotnet new console`.
+Other than the addition of a `package.json` file for the project, the generated files should mostly reflect the same files you'd get from running `dotnet new console`.
 The biggest difference is whether or not the solution file is created or if another one is appended to.
 The project directory for `console` projects will be under the `apps` folder in the workspace.

 #### Creating a `console` project